emmaxy07/Currency-converter/README.md

 # Currency-converter
-It converts values of the naira currency to Dollars, Pounds and Yuan currencies.
+It converts values of the Naira currency to Dollars, Pounds and Yuan currencies.